 1 TBS chia seeds or flax seed (optional)

-Heat oil in small sauce pan and add all ingredients to pan.
+Heat oil in small saucepan and add all ingredients (except kefir) to pan.
 Stir frequently to prevent pieces from burning.
 Toast for about 3-5 minutes.
+Remove from heat, pour onto plate and let cool for 1 minute.

 Place kefir into bowl and top with muesli.
 Drizzle a little honey on top and prepare yourself for a mess of bliss.